Beautiful People (Pet Shop Boys song)

 "Beautiful People" is a song by English synth-pop duo Pet Shop Boys, released on 2 October 2009 as the third and final single from their tenth studio album, Yes (2009).
 Initially, the single was released in Germany only, at the request of EMI.
 On 10 November, it was released digitally in the United States.
+The single peaked at number 65 in Germany, and it reached number 3 on Billboard magazine's Dance Singles Sales chart in the US.

 Background and recording

 Pet Shop Boys originally wrote the track as a theme song for the television programme Beautiful People (2008) at the request of series writer Jonathan Harvey, with whom the duo had collaborated on the musical Closer to Heaven (2001).
 The song was rejected because the producers wanted something more uptempo.

 Neil Tennant wrote the lyrics from the point of view of a woman waiting for a bus in the rain, looking at celebrity magazines at a newsstand and aspiring to that lifestyle.
 He described it as a different perspective on the same theme as their earlier single, "Love Etc.", which also deals with celebrity and materialism.

 During the recording sessions for Yes, the Xenomania production team helped give the song a 1960s sound, adding drums and guitars.
 The backing vocals were intended to be reminiscent of The Mamas & the Papas.
 Guest musicians on the track included former Smiths guitarist Johnny Marr, who also played harmonica, and singers Carla Marie Williams, Jessie Malakouti, and Alex Gardner.
 Owen Pallett wrote an orchestral arrangement for the song, performed by the London Metropolitan Orchestra and recorded at Abbey Road Studios.